robbdouglas/pokemon-project/README.md

 # Pokemon Project

+Non-responsive HTML/CSS project

 This website will help you to get started in the phenomenous world of Pokémon!

-## Content

-Here is what you are able to learn on this website:
+Learn about competitive Pokémon battles!